Security, Audits, and Certifications

 3. Whether or not the service organization's controls are placed in operation as of a specified date.

-In addition to having the BSI verify the compliance of Office 365 and Dynamics CRM Online with ISO/IEC 27001, we have asked the BSI to review more than 20 additional privacy controls that we built into the services to better align it with comprehensive European data protection regulations.
+In addition to having the BSI verify the compliance of Office 365 and Dynamics 365 with ISO/IEC 27001, we have asked the BSI to review more than 20 additional privacy controls that we built into the services to better align it with comprehensive European data protection regulations.
 We have taken this unique approach to help our European customers understand the protections we have put in place to help them satisfy the specific expectations of both European citizens and European regulators.
-Many customers consider EU privacy regulations to be the strictest in the world, so our work to align our controls with EU privacy regulations helps all customers that value data protection and privacy.
+M any customers consider EU privacy regulations to be the strictest in the world, so our work to align our controls with EU privacy regulations helps all customers that value data protection and privacy.

 U.S.–EU Safe Harbor